It’s that time of the year again — when scary movies are all the rage — helping us to get in the mood for Halloween.

-Mostly I was worried that The Witch in the Window would turn out to be yet another cliche-ridden horror flick about a haunted house which terrorizes its new owners.
-There have been many such flicks and fortunately, while there are some genre stereotypes blended in, as a whole, the story-line of this film is much more intelligent and engaging — even if the scary part is not that prominent.
+I was mostly worried that The Witch in the Window would be yet another cliche-ridden horror flick about a haunted house that terrorizes its new owners.
+There have been many such flicks, and fortunately, while there are some genre stereotypes blended in, as a whole, the storyline of this film is much more intelligent and engaging — even if the scary part is not that prominent.

 Fans of the genre are guaranteed to enjoy the great acting performance of Charlie Tacker, whose interaction with Alex Draper (who plays his dad in the film) is so acute that one would not doubt for a minute that there is a real dynamic between them.
 The casting choices made for the two leads in the film are spot on.

 There are some clever twists in the plot, which makes the watching experience worthwhile — even if one has to wait quite a bit for them as they happen near the story’s climax.